FerretDB/FerretDB/website/docs/reference/glossary.md

 #### field

 Similar to columns in a relational database.
-They are represented as field-value pairs and describe the kind of data in a document.
+They are represented as field name-value pairs and describe the kind of data in a document.

 ---